 An attraction pass is not for everyone.
 If you are planning on visiting the attractions listed on the pass anyway then getting a pass is a bit of no-brainer, you will simply save money on what you were already planning.
 However, you may not really know what you want to do while in LA in which case a Pass can act as a really good base for your trip.
 There may be attractions on your pass you didn’t even know existed that you may find really interesting or exciting.

-However, some peoples perfect idea of an LA trip is just relaxing by the pool and doing a bit of shopping.
+However, some people’s perfect idea of an LA trip is just relaxing by the pool and doing a bit of shopping.
 If that’s you then a pass is a waste of money.
 LA is also home to a huge number of FREE attractions.
 LA is really just a Massive attraction in itself.
-The Hollywood Sign, Hollywood Boulevard, Rodeo Drive, Venice beach, the Walk of Fame, Sunset Strip, the list goes on.
+The Hollywood Sign, Hollywood Boulevard, Rodeo Drive, Venice Beach, the Walk of Fame, Sunset Strip, the list goes on.
 You don’t need a pass to see all these.
 For many just visiting the City is enough.
 Our own top 10 LA attractions list doesn’t include a lot of the PAID attractions from the PASS.

 So does that make the pass bad value?
-Not really in our opinion.
+Not at all in our opinion.
 The line up is very strong, and most of the attractions are well worth visiting, it’s a very varied list with something to suit most tastes.
 More on that later as we will go into some of Our Favourites.
 But the key message is to go through the list of attractions and if a number of them seem like attractions you really can’t miss, then it probably suits you very well.
 And there are some REALLY big attractions on the pass!
 So it’s highly likely it will suit!
 More on those below.

 Be careful not to plan too much, don’t think you can plan 4-5 attractions and expect to get them done on a 1-day pass, it won’t happen. especially when you consider LA’s enormous size, getting between attractions can take a long time!
 Also, plan to group attractions together so you only have to travel to one part of the city to experience a few attractions.